Defragmenting philanthropy, then the world.

 Three failures.
 Every time.

-Incentives reward the fragmentation
+The incentives reward fragmentation

 “Serendipity is inefficiency.”